1. What type of university is Marshall University and how large is the university?

 2. How do I apply to the Marshall DPT program?

 The School of Physical Therapy at Marshall University participates in the Physical Therapist Centralized Application Service, known as PTCAS.
-Applicants applying to the entry-level physical therapist education program for the 2013 entering class and afterwards will apply online using the PTCAS application.
+Applicants applying to the entry-level physical therapist education program will apply online using the PTCAS application.
 To learn more about the PTCAS application process for our DPT program, please visit www.ptcas.org.

 3. When is the application deadline?

-Our application deadline is mid-October every year.
+Our PTCAS Early Decision application deadline is mid-August every year and our PTCAS general application deadline is mid-October every year.
 Please visit the PTCAS website (www.ptcas.org) for the related information.

 4. Do I need to complete all my prerequisites before I apply?